mpv-player/mpv/DOCS/man/osc.rst

     ``visibility=always`` to take effect.

 ``windowcontrols``
-    Default: auto (Show window controls if there is no window border)
+    Default: auto (Show window controls if there is no window border/title-bar)

     Whether to show window management controls over the video, and if so, which side of the window to place them.
 This may be desirable when the